 Edinburgh Fringe is described as “the greatest celebration of arts and culture on the planet”, and it certainly lives up to the name.
 Edinburgh comes alive every year in August and is filled with positive vibes, pop-up bars and plenty of shows on and off the streets for everyone to enjoy.
 Visitors and locals alike can enjoy theatre shows, comedy, dance, physical theatre, circus, cabaret, children’s shows, musicals, opera, music, spoken word, exhibitions and events from all around the world.

-This year, the festival will take place on August 2 – 26, with some shows already starting from August 2 and 3.
+This year, the festival will take place on August 1 – 25, with some shows already starting slightly earlier.
 Registration for this year’s Fringe acts began in January.
 If you would like to register your show, you can do so here.

-The first batch of the programme and tickets were released on February 22 for 276 shows from 12pm, while the second release of shows will go live on April 4, and a third batch was published on May 9.
+The first batch of the programme and tickets were released on March 12 with 556 shows, while the second release of shows will go live in April, and a third batch will be published in May.

 Where is The Fringe taking place?

 The full list of locations has not yet been confirmed, but we expect all the familiar spots like George Square Gardens, Bristo Square, Gilded Balloon, Underbelly, The Stand Comedy Club, The Pleasance Courtyard and multiple venues and bars across the city.
-Plus, lots of free shows will be returning to The Three Sisters.
+Plus, the PBH’s Free Fringe will also be returning to multiple venues across town.

 Edinburgh Fringe line-up

-Tickets for the first shows are all live for the 3,317 shows, so it’s a great time to start planning your experience.
+Tickets for the shows that are live have now been released, so it’s a great time to start planning your experience.

 As usual, guests are also going to be able to also see musicals, cabaret, dance and physical theatre performances, as well as spoken word and children’s shows.